kallaway/100-days-of-code/r1-log.md

 ### R1D28 - July 24th, 2018

 Yesterday implemented an inmutable stack using TDD and recursion.
 Today completed the last 2 assignments of week 2 and passed the first quizz for the end of the week.
 Tomorrow I'll be taking another quizz and enter week 3 of the course.

+### R1D29 - July 25th, 2018

+Started doing code challenges on CodeWars, completed a few, and am struggling with another.
+Tomorrow I hope to start with week 3 of the Coursera Specialization and keep on practicing, also started the tutorial for Spring and also learning about how to participate in collaborative projects on GitHub.
+Busy days, fun days.